gabrielhazeredo/nlp-test-neoway/docs/model_report.md

 1. merged 'review_title' and 'review_text': both are text data and with similiar behaviour
 2. applied regex to text: clean links, numbers, special characters, double spaces, combined negations
 3. Lemmatization: reduce words to their root form
-4. Unidecoede: remove accents from words, to prevent misspelling
+4. Unidecode: remove accents from words, to prevent misspelling

 ## Feature selection
 > Motivate any feature selection method that has been used and list/link